YARC-Official/docs/Modifiers.md

 ## Unpitched Only
 Turns the whole song to talkies, for a more free-form performance.
 Wanna rap your way through a ballad?
 Have at it!

+## No Vocal Percussion
+Removes any Vocal Percussion notes that may be in the chart.
+Handy for folks singing with another instrument in their hands, or for those who just don't wanna smack their microphone.